Do Go On - 319 - Vincent Gigante, The Oddfather

 Yeah.

-Though, having said that, wearing slippers and a dressing gown wherever you go,
+Oh, though, having said that, wearing slippers and a dressing down wherever you go, that's living.

 That's all right.